-Michelle Murphy DeBruyn is a promising young artist teacher dedicated to the highest level of musical performance and the encouragement of young vocalists.
-She promotes healthy singing based upon the function of the voice and cultivates expressive singing in her students.
-Currently employed at Columbus State University, Dr. DeBruyn teaches studio voice, vocal pedagogy and team teaches Professional Materials for Vocal Performers, a course she created to prepare vocal performance majors for auditions beyond their undergraduate degree.
+Michelle Murphy DeBruyn is an artist teacher dedicated to the highest level of musical performance and the encouragement of young vocalists.
+She promotes healthy singing based upon the physiological function of the voice and cultivates expressive singing in her students.
+Currently employed at Columbus State University, Dr. DeBruyn teaches Studio Voice, Vocal Pedagogy, Yoga for Performers, and Professional Materials for Vocal Performers, a course she created to prepare vocal performance majors for auditions beyond their undergraduate degree.

 As a pedagogue, Dr. DeBruyn has special interests in wellness for musicians including yoga and meditation, registration, singing in the genre of Contemporary Commercial Music, and the convergence of technique between singers and wind instrumentalists.
 She has authored a chapter on “Meditation” for So You Think You Want to Sing with Awareness, to be published in February of 2020.
-Student success at the Schwob School of Music, Dr. DeBruyn has had several students win their division in Georgia NATS student auditions as well as several winners at the Southeastern NATS student auditions, and a student accepted as a semi-finalist at the NATS National Student Auditions.
+Student success at the Schwob School of Music includes several students winning their division in Georgia NATS student auditions as well as several winners at the Southeastern NATS student auditions, and a student accepted as a semi-finalist at the NATS National Student Auditions.
 Her students have also placed at the Regional level in MTNA competitions at both the senior and young artist divisions.
 Past students have been accepted to study at major institutions at the undergraduate and graduate level, including the Eastman School of Music, Indiana University, Southern Methodist University, Manhattan School of Music, University of North Carolina at Greensboro, Westminster Choir College, and Syracuse University (Musical Theater).
 Past Students have sung with New York City Opera (principle) and the Metropolitan Opera (chorus) companies.
 Students of Dr. DeBruyn have also attended study abroad programs in language study and vocal performance.
 Awards for teaching include the College of the Arts Regents Teaching Award in 2016, a Faculty Writing Fellowship in 2013-14, the 2013 College of the Arts Teaching Award, , and a nomination for the Columbus State University’s Educator of the Year Award in 2010.

 Having completed her undergraduate degree in Music Education with piano as a primary instrument, Dr. DeBruyn's experiences as a professional musician are quite varied.
-She has been either on stage or in the orchestra pit as a musical director, accompanist, or conductor for several musical theater performances.
-She has served as music director for two Columbus State University main stage productions, winning a nomination from the Kennedy Center American College Theater Festival for her work on Caroline, or Change.
+Although her experience in Musical Theater spans title roles, accompanist, music director, and conductor, her preference as of late is music direction.
+She has served as music director for several Columbus State University main stage theatre productions, winning a nomination from the Kennedy Center American College Theater Festival for her work on Caroline, or Change.
 Dr. DeBruyn also has experience working with both elementary and secondary students in public schools and has a permanent teaching certification in New York State.

 Dr. DeBruyn has previously been on the faculty of Buffalo State College and Nazareth College Community Music Program.
 She is a member of Mu Phi Epsilon, Phi Kappa Alpha, NATS, GMEA (Georgia Chapter of NAfME), and MTNA.
-She has served as both Secretary and Registrar for Georgia State NATS chapter and the Repertoire Consultant for the Southeastern Regional NATS chapter.
+She has served as Secretary, Auditions Chair (Registrar), President, and Past-President for Georgia State NATS chapter, and the Repertoire Consultant for the Southeastern Regional NATS chapter.